narasimha-31/StocManager/README.md

 # Project-using-C

-Project Name: Warehouse management
+Project Name: Warehouse Management
-Language used : C
+Language used: C
-This project helps the user to ad,edit,delete products which are stored in the warehouse.
+This project helps the user to add, edit, and delete products that are stored in the warehouse.